 As our book inventory has grown, so has our need for office space.
 In 2000, Free Spirit moved from its beloved-but-cramped single-story offices to a century-old building in the downtown Minneapolis Warehouse District.
 In the fall of 2015, Free Spirit moved again—this time to a comfortable, efficient, and bustling space where our staff can keep developing books that strengthen kids and teens, while providing quality and service to our customers.

-These days, Free Spirit has nearly 13 million books in circulation around the world.
+These days, Free Spirit has millions of books in circulation around the world.
 Over 140 Free Spirit titles have been translated into 30 languages including Croatian, Japanese, and Icelandic.
 Our books have received recognition from esteemed institutions including the American Library Association, American Academy of Pediatrics, YALSA (Young Adult Library Society of America), National Mental Health Association, Mensa Association, Autism National Committee, Chicago Public Library, Girl Scouts of the USA, and many others.
 Free Spirit’s expert authors have been critically hailed on broadcast outlets including CNN, NPR, and the BBC, and have been written about in every publication from Education Week and School Library Journal to USA Today and The Washington Post.